Skip to content

 Localtonians wish a Happy Birthday to World Boxing Association World Heavyweight Champion Jimmy Ellis, born in 1940 in Louisville.

-February 24, 1944, Sharpe native James King lost his life near Gotha, Germany, when the B-24 on which he was a co-pilot got shot down.
+February 24, 1944, Sharpe (Marshall County) native James King lost his life near Gotha, Germany, when the B-24 on which he was a co-pilot got shot down.
 James played basketball for the Wildcats for three seasons (1939-42).
-Sharpe resides in Marshall County.

-February 24, 1956, one of the 1st drunk driving experiments concluded, and the findings showed that drivers are impaired much lower than the generally accepted .15%.
+On February 24, 1956, Kentucky concluded one of the first drunk driving experiments, and the findings showed that drivers are impaired at levels much lower than the generally accepted 0.15% blood alcohol concentration.

-Localtonians wish a Happy Birthday to Falmouth native Elizabeth Alice Broderick, born in 1959.
+Localtonians wish a Happy Birthday to Falmouth (Pendleton County) native Elizabeth Alice Broderick, born in 1959.

 February 24, 1961, while police arrested 58 people during an anti-discrimination demonstration in downtown Louisville, civil rights leaders met with Louisville Mayor Bruce Hoblitzell to end the three-day protest.